-Born and raised in Howard County
+Raised in Howard County

 David Yungmann grew up in the Chatham/Valley Mede and Mt.
 Hebron communities of Ellicott City during the 1970s and early 1980s.
 There, he attended St. John’s Elementary, Patapsco Middle, and Mt.
 Hebron High School, where he played in the band.
 His spare time was spent riding bikes, catching crayfish in the Michaels Way creek, hanging out at the Chatham Mall arcade, swimming at North St. John’s and enjoying pizza with friends at Isella’s.
 Ellicott City remains a big part of David’s work and life.

 After graduating from Loyola College, he resided in Baltimore City for a short time, but returned to Howard County with his family 15 years ago.
 Since moving to Woodbine, David has coached youth sports, volunteered in the classroom, and enjoyed terrific field trips with his two children.
 Western Howard County remain home for the Yungmanns.